Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 The xmgmt-root driver is a PCIe device driver attached to MPF.
 It's part of the infrastructure of the MPF driver and resides in xmgmt.ko.
 This driver

-* manages one or more partition drivers
+* manages one or more group drivers
 * provides access to functionalities that requires pci_dev, such as PCIE config space access, to other leaf drivers through root calls
-* together with partition driver, facilities event callbacks for other leaf drivers
+* together with group driver, facilities event callbacks for other leaf drivers
-* together with partition driver, facilities inter-leaf driver calls for other leaf drivers
+* together with group driver, facilities inter-leaf driver calls for other leaf drivers

-When root driver starts, it will explicitly create an initial partition instance, which contains leaf drivers that will trigger the creation of other partition instances.
-The root driver will wait for all partitions and leaves to be created before it returns from it's probe routine and claim success of the initialization of the entire xmgmt driver.
+When root driver starts, it will explicitly create an initial group instance, which contains leaf drivers that will trigger the creation of other group instances.
+The root driver will wait for all group and leaves to be created before it returns from it's probe routine and claim success of the initialization of the entire xmgmt driver.